pharo-graphics/Bloc/src/Bloc-Examples.package/BlGeometryVisualAndLayoutBoundsExamples.class/README.md

 [[[example=BlGeometryVisualAndLayoutBoundsExamples>>#misalignedIcon|noCode=true|expanded=true|show=gtLiveIn:]]]

-The triangle (icon) and text are not horizontally centered despide the fact that we have ==BlLinearLayout horizontal alignCenter== in the code.
+The triangle (icon) and text are not vertically centered despide the fact that we have ==BlLinearLayout horizontal alignCenter== in the code.
 To understand why it happens, ==aTriangleElement debug: true== can be added to the code with the following result:

 [[[example=BlGeometryVisualAndLayoutBoundsExamples>>#debuggingMisalignedIcon|noCode=true|expanded=true|show=gtLiveIn:]]]